 The LCC treasurer or another member should visit the municipal treasurer or accountant regularly to establish or maintain a working relationship.
 LCCs are entitled to interest on their accounts and to regular account balance reports from their municipalities.
 Bi-annual or quarterly visits are recommended.
 During each visit, review reimbursement and/or direct grant procedures and periodic accounting reports to verify balance and interest earned and any other important information that will help the LCC conduct its business.

 Keep bills and receipts of all administrative expenses to submit to the municipal treasurer when requesting reimbursement for expenses incurred by LCC members.
 Municipalities determine the process for administrative reimbursement.

 It is important for the treasurer to keep a copy of all approval letters to keep track of grantee deadlines for reimbursement and direct grants.
 Grant recipients have one year from the date on their approval notification to request reimbursement or a direct grant.

 Always keep a record of which payments have been processed and when the paperwork was submitted to the town.
 See the Financial Best Practices section below for good strategies for tracking payments.

 Encumbered funds are state funds that have been promised to a grantee, but which have not yet been reimbursed or paid as a direct grant.
-Grant recipients have one calendar year after notification of an award to request reimbursement or payment.
-Grantees’ funds are considered encumbered until the end of that calendar year.
+Grant recipients have one year after notification of an award to request reimbursement or payment.
+Grantees’ funds are considered encumbered until the end of that year.
 Keep track of which grantees have requested reimbursement or direct grant throughout the year.

 An LCC may approve a reasonable extension at its own discretion.
 If a grantee does not request reimbursement, direct grant, or an extension by the end of the one-year period, then the money becomes unencumbered.
 Read more about extensions and modifications.